Mario & Sonic at the Olympic Games: Sales

-Mario & Sonic at the Olympic Games was a commercial success; in the first few months after its release, the game was on four separate occasions the top-selling game in the United Kingdom all-formats chart.
+Mario & Sonic at the Olympic Games was a commercial success. in the first few months of release, it was on four separate occasions the top-selling game in the United Kingdom all-formats chart.
 It accumulated seven weeks as the number-one seller, including the first two weeks after its release.
 The Wii version sold a half-million units in the UK during those seven weeks.
 By June 2008, both Wii and DS versions reached combined sales of 1.2 million copies in the UK, prompting Sega to create plans on re-marketing the game there.
 The game went on to sell over two million units combined in the country.
 According to the NPD Group, the Wii game was one of the top-ten best-sellers for the month of December 2007 in the United States, selling 613,000 units.
 Electronic Entertainment Design and Research analyst Jesse Divnich argued the game is a fitting example of brand awareness' role in determining Wii game sales.
 The Wii is an exception to the correlation that higher quality games lead to better sales as seen on the Xbox 360 and Sony's PlayStation 3.
 Divnich added "To the casual and social gamer, it didn't matter that the game received sub-70 Metacritic scores," the recognizable "Mario" and "Sonic" brand names participating in a recognizable action, "The Olympic Games," contributed to the game's US sales.

 As of December 28, 2008, 594,157 units of the Wii version and as of December 27, 2009, 383,655 copies of the Nintendo DS version has been sold in Japan.
 The Nintendo DS version is the twenty-seventh best-selling game of Japan for 2008.
 In the same year for Australia, it is the eighth best-selling game while the Wii version is number four.
 In July 2008, Simon Jeffrey, president of Sega of America, announced that Sega has sold approximately 10 million units worldwide combined of Mario & Sonic and showed interest in again collaborating with Nintendo to produce another game featuring the two companies' mascots.
 The game is listed in the Guinness World Records Gamer's Edition 2010 book as the "Best-selling gaming character cross-over" with 7.09 million on Wii and 4.22 million copies on DS sold.